Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 ﻿# Krypton-NET-4.7

+## 2018-01-## Fix the KryptonMessageBox clipping
+* Fix AssemblyCopyright information date ranges
+* Create a Test project demonstrating MessageBox usage
+  * Fix Mangled Caption that may contain carriage returns
+  * Fix Box clipping on long and short text combinations
+  * Add Extra text showing that Ctrl+C works in a KryptonMessageBox

+## 2018-01-11 Fix the Code Header and __nameof__ in Exceptions
+* Code Headers changed:
+  * Add correct license term and date range for ComponentFactory
+  * Moved Wagnerp and Smurf-IV to later
+* Use __nameof__ for exception parameter references
+* Add /// comments (on some public API's) stating that an exception can be returned if it explicitly __throws new__

 ## 2018-10-10 Assembly values modifications
 * Updated values as suggested in issue #7
 * Refreshed Nuget package data to reflect changes